 The incidence of elder abuse has been reported as between 10 and 15 per cent in both Swedish reports and international studies.
 Older adults are subjected to abuse by both relatives and health and social care staff.
-They are subjected to psychological, physical and sexual abuse, but also to neglect and/or financial exploitation.
+They are subjected to psychological, physical,sexual and financial abuse, but also to neglect.
 Even though victimization often causes great suffering and is associated with ill health and an increased use of healthcare resources, the abuse is often unknown to healthcare staff.

-REAGERA stands for Responding to Elder Abuse in GeriAtric care and is a research project whose long-term goal is to improve the healthcare system’s capacity to identify and provide help to older adults who have been victims of abuse.
-In other parts of the research project, we investigate experiences of elder abuse and how professionals can work to identify victims by using screening instruments.
+REAGERA stands for Responding to Elder Abuse in GeriAtric care and is a research project whose long-term goal is to improve the healthcare system’s capacity to identify and provide help to older adults who have been subjected to abuse.
+In other parts of the research project, we investigate experiences of elder abuse and how professionals can work to identify abusive experiences among older adults by using screening instruments.
 One part of the project focus on abuse against older adults not suffering from cognitive disorder and another part focus on people suffering from dementia.

 In this part of the project we are testing the effect of educating healthcare staff about elder abuse.
 The course consists of three different parts.